I Will Survive: Composition and recording

 According to Dino Fekaris, the principal writer of the song, "I Will Survive" has its genesis in his experience getting fired by Motown Records in the mid-1970s after seven years working there as a staff writer.
 Jobless, he turned on the TV in his room, and a theme song he had written for the film Generation (performed by Rare Earth) happened to be playing.
 He took it as a good omen, and jumped up and down on the bed saying, "I'm going to make it.
 I'm going to be a songwriter.
 I will survive!".
 Fekaris teamed up with his collaborator Freddie Perren, another former member of the Motown production team, to write the song; however, the song remained unrecorded for two years as no suitable singer was available.

-Gloria Gaynor performed the song "I Will Survive", which became one of her signature songs.
+Gloria Gaynor performed "I Will Survive", which became one of her signature songs.

 In 1978, Perren was asked by Polydor to produce "Substitute" for Gloria Gaynor, which he agreed on the understanding that he could also produce the B-side.
 When Gaynor was asked what kind of songs she liked, she said she liked "songs that are meaningful, have good lyrics, and touch people's hearts".
 The producers then handed her the song lyrics of "I Will Survive" scribbled on a piece of brown paper.
 Gaynor recognized the song as a hit immediately.

-According to Robert "Boogie" Bowles who played guitar on the song, in the three-hour recording session, the session musicians spent most of their time recording the A side, "Substitute".
+According to Robert "Boogie" Bowles, who played guitar on the song, in the three-hour recording session, the session musicians spent most of their time recording the A side, "Substitute".
 As a result, they only had 35 minutes to record the B-side "I Will Survive".
 They also did not even know the song title or the melody of the song, but they were fairly relaxed recording it in the belief that the B-side would likely not be played.
 Based only on the chord changes and a few notes, they improvised freely much of the backing track, and Bowles filled in the bare bone of the tune with jazzy blues licks.
 Due to the difference in the intro from the main body of the tune which made a smooth transition difficult, it was recorded in two parts and then spliced together.
 Gaynor then recorded the vocals wearing a back brace, having just had a surgery due to a fall at a concert.
 The injury and a recent bereavement made Gaynor identify with the sentiment of "I Will Survive"; she said: "That's why I was able to sing the song with so much conviction".